Shreeya-R/data-analytics-power-bi-report406/README.md

 ![Bar Chart](Bar_chart.mp4)

 #### Line Chart with Trend Line and Forecast
-Line graphs allow us to notice trends and pattenrs within the data.
+Line graphs allow us to notice trends and patterns within the data.
 Two particularly uselful features of this visualisation is the trend line and forecasting.
 Forecasting creates a visual representation of how the line should look in the next x period, here I have selected a period of 10.
 ![Line Graph](line_graph.mp4)
 ![Trendlines and Forecast](trendlines_forecast.mp4)